Candace Parker: 2021: Second championship

+Las Vegas Aces (2023)

+In February 2023, Parker signed with the Las Vegas Aces.
+She underwent surgery for a foot fracture in July and was out indefinitely.
+Although she did not participate in the playoffs, she still captured her third championship and was awarded a ring when the Las Vegas Aces won the 2023 WNBA Finals against the New York Liberty, taking the series 3–1.

+Due to the previously mentioned foot fracture, Parker's final WNBA game was played on July 7, 2023 when the Aces lost to the Dallas Wings 78 - 80.
+In her final game, Parker recorded 10 points, 6 rebounds, 1 assist and 1 block.

+On February 7, 2024, Parker re-signed with the Aces on a one-year contract but ended up not playing any games that season.

+Retirement

+On April 28, 2024, Parker announced her retirement from professional basketball via her Instagram account.
+On May 8, 2024, Adidas declared that Parker would become the brand's president of women's basketball; she has had a long-running brand partnership with the shoe company dating back to 2008 that included a signature sneaker line.

 National team career

-Parker, was a member of the USA Women's U18 team which won the gold medal at the FIBA Americas Championship in Mayagüez, Puerto Rico.
+Parker was a member of the USA Women's U18 team which won the gold medal at the FIBA Americas Championship in Mayagüez, Puerto Rico.
 The event was held in August 2004, when the USA team defeated Puerto Rico to win the championship.
 Parker was the leading scorer for the team, averaging 16.6 points per game.

 Parker played for Team USA in 2008, winning her first gold medal as USA beat Australia 92–65.

 Parker was invited to the USA Basketball Women's National Team training camp in the fall of 2009.
 The team selected to play for the 2010 FIBA World Championship and the 2012 Olympics is usually chosen from these players.
 At the conclusion of the training camp, the team traveled to Ekaterinburg, Russia, where they competed in the 2009 UMMC Ekaterinburg International Invitational.

 Parker played for Team USA at the 2012 Summer Olympics.
 She led the team in rebounds and blocks throughout the Olympics, helping them win another gold medal, defeating France 86–50 in the gold medal game.

 Despite her performance in the previous Olympics and participation in the national team training into the summer of 2016, Parker was not selected to play for Team USA in the 2016 Summer Olympics.
 USA Basketball extended an invitation to Parker for the 2017–2020 national team training camp, but she declined, in light of her exclusion from the team for the Rio games.